solveigaamlid/solveigaamlid.github.io/README.md

 ## Editing

-The main pages are the `.qmd` files in the repository root.
+The main pages in the header are the `.qmd` files in the repository root.
 Site navigation and global settings are in `_quarto.yml`; visual styling is in `styles.css`.

 The GitHub Actions workflow renders and publishes the site after changes are pushed to `main`.
+Remember to publish/unpublish and cancel the workflows!